 Look at support ticket volume on common questions, time-to-first-response, completion of high-intent actions, and whether more people get to the right next step without needing staff intervention.

-Those are the metrics that tell you whether the chatbot is truly helping the business and the customer at the same time.
-They are also the metrics most templated chatbot tools quietly ignore, because measuring real outcomes is harder than reporting "messages sent."
+Those metrics test whether the chatbot helps the business and the customer at the same time.
+Do not accept "messages sent" as proof; compare resolution, escalation accuracy, correction work, and customer completion with the baseline.
 If the chatbot handles support questions, compare the escalation rules with the customer service AI guide.

 If you have read this far, you probably already see the pattern.
 The chatbot itself is not the hard part — the hard part is the small-business reality around it: thin documentation, mixed brand voice across pages, unclear service boundaries, and no time to step back and design the experience properly.

-If that sounds closer to what you need than another software trial, the call below is the easiest place to start.
+If that sounds closer to what you need than another software trial, bring one question category and the current source material to the review below.